Upper House, Melbourne: Key Influences

-The design for the pattern face of the building originated from steel metal square loops and this is shown through the extruded balconies making up the façade, appearing to be an extension of the metal loops.
+The design for the pattern face of the building originated from steel metal square loops and this is shown through the fabricated steel box balconies making up the façade, appearing to be an extension of the metal loops.
 In order to keep a similar building skyline of surrounding structures, the Podium apartment consists of 10 storeys, the Cloud was an addition but was designed to appear not to disturb the distinct building skyline.

 Restrictions

 Projected structures are usually not allowed by the councils, however the building developer management negotiated terms with the Melbourne council to lease the air space.
-This created limits on how far the extrusions were allowed to protrude but nonetheless increased the usable floor space of the units.
+This created limits on how far the steel box balconies were allowed to protrude but nonetheless increased the usable floor space of the units.
 The balconies of the Cloud apartments project out at up to 3 metres in length as they are within the land's boundaries and are not hovering over the pedestrian walk.
 The Carlton Residents Association also campaigned for the building to not exceed 15 storeys despite the intents for a 19-storey complex, both sides came into an agreement for a total of 17 levels.